 It doesn’t take a formal gap analysis to see that US banks are lagging behind consumer needs and wants when it comes to digital banking services, like real-time payments processing.
 Fintech startups are filling these gaps by offering faster, cheaper, more appealing alternatives.

+Business model strategies for fintechs have been changing over time.
 Banks have collaborated with fintech companies for years as they attempted to bundle traditional and digital services and technologies.
 Often with mixed results.
 This mutually beneficial relationship model is changing.
 According to a recent study published in Business Insider Intelligence (conducted by IDC and SAP), “While a third of global banks continue to view fintechs as collaborators, nearly a quarter now see them as acquisition targets.”
 The study goes on to say that an additional 25% of global banks believe they are in competition with fintech developers, “They represent a possible threat.
 We compete against them.”
 In other words 50% of all global banks look at fintech and see a threat or an acquisition target.

 One former fintech founder who sold his technology to a bank spoke about his new role as a member of their executive team, “I continue to have a leadership role and spend a significant part of my time with regulators, investors, founders, and financial institution executives from around the world.”
 This is not an unusual story.
-It makes us wonder if he gave up his best shot at financial services disruption when he decided to sell to a traditional bank, insteading of staying fully focused on the next most disruptive product innovation.
+It makes us wonder if he gave up his best shot at financial services disruption when he decided to sell to a traditional bank, instead of staying fully focused on the next most disruptive product innovation.

-There’s another downside to selling your cutting edge technology to a large, bureaucratic organization.
+There’s another downside to selling your cutting-edge technology to a large, bureaucratic organization.
 The original vision gets bogged down in corporate committees and the practicalities of a major systems integration.
-Your forward thinking concept ends up diluted, unrecognizable, or quietly buried in an attempt to quash competition and protect market share.
+Your forward-thinking concept ends up diluted, unrecognizable, or quietly buried in an attempt to quash competition and protect market share.

 Disruption doesn’t happen in a lab.
 Disruption happens in the marketplace.
 So we would argue that selling a creative concept to a big bank does not promote innovation.
-You must be willing to invest in the full stack option in order to protect your product vision and provide your customer with the superior user experience that differentiates your company and disrupts the product landscape.
+You must be willing to invest in the full stack option in order to protect your product vision and provide your customer with a superior user experience that differentiates your company and disrupts the product landscape.

 Becoming a Full Stack Company